Deep Dive: Understanding The Housing Crisis

 How an American Dream of Housing Became a Reality in Sweden

 “Moving more of the home building process from the job site to the factory is the success story of this Swedish project, and one of the inspirations for the movement actually came from the U.S.: Operation Breakthrough, a project that built nearly 3,000 units between 1971 and 1973.
-I found it to be an important analysis of why the home building industry has actually become less productive than other industries and how changing our approach could unlock a lot of opportunity for builders and for American home buyers and renters.” —Bill Rossiter, Interrupt CEO
+I found it to be an important analysis of why the home building industry has actually become less productive than other industries and how changing our approach could unlock a lot of opportunity for builders and for American home buyers and renters.
+For years, the US has talked about offsite or modular construction growing exponentially, but we’ve remained stalled at only 4% of the market.
+And, if you add deportation to our labor pool issues (statistics say up to a quarter of construction workers lack permanent legal status) we will have an even greater issue building job site homes.” —Bill Rossiter, Interrupt CEO

 More Good Reads